kairos666/pmp-plugin-liferay-v7/README.md

 ```

 ### re-inject-portlet
 relocate a portlet into the page.
-This helper tag is useful for targeting a portlet by ID a move it to the tag position.
+This helper tag is useful for targeting a portlet by ID and move it to the tag position.
 ```html
 <!-- default | will provide a fake title and default skin type (decorate)-->
 <portlet>...insert HTML content here...</portlet>